lukeocodes/auth0-blog/_posts/2018-04-16-react-express-and-material-ui-in-the-wild.markdown

 Now our `/videos` route (and our `videos` middleware) are both aware when our user is authenticated, as the validated user is stored in `req.user`.

-## Save our favorite videos
+## Save our favourite videos

-Now we're logged in, we might want to favorite the videos we see, so we can find them easier later.
-To do this, we're going to need to store our favorites in a database.
+Now we're logged in, we might want to favourite the videos we see, so we can find them easier later.
+To do this, we're going to need to store our favourites in a database.

 The database we're going to use is [MongoDB](https://www.mongodb.com/), and [Mongoose](http://mongoosejs.com/) is a great object modeling tool designed to work in an asynchronous environment.